-- To access TRACS, you will leave this website to sign in to your MyAlberta Digital ID account.
+- Login to TRACS.
+You will need to sign in using your MyAlberta Digital Identity user name and password.
 Once you sign in, you will be redirected to TRACS.

 - Enter your account number and your PIN (found on your TRACS invitation letter).

 - The account number is also referred to as your Alberta Business Identification Number (BIN).

 - See How to find your Account Number (PDF, 23 KB) or contact TRA if you have any issues setting up your account.

 - TRACS login changed to MyAlberta Digital ID

 Security of your data

 - To ensure the confidentiality of your information when using TRACS, the Government of Alberta has strict security standards.

 - TRACS uses a 128-bit encryption system, one of the most secure systems currently available in North America, which protects any transmitted data from being read by unauthorized parties.